 LSD: My Problem Child by Albert Hofmann recounts the discovery, first trip, and dissemination of LSD from the perspective of its discoverer.
 The book describes the chemical history, the subsequent trouble with it leaving the lab, and Hofmann’s perspective on the effects LSD elicits.
+It describes his personal experience (bicycle day), experiences of others, and how he reflects on his most curious discovery.

 “This is the story of LSD told by a concerned yet hopeful father, organic chemist Albert Hofmann.
 He traces LSD’s path from a promising psychiatric research medicine to a recreational drug sparking hysteria and prohibition.
 We follow Dr. Hofmann’s trek across Mexico to discover sacred plants related to LSD, and listen in as he corresponds with other notable figures about his remarkable discovery.
 Underlying it all is Dr. Hofmann’s powerful conclusion that mystical experience may be our planet’s best hope for survival.
 Whether induced by LSD, meditation, or arising spontaneously, such experiences help us to comprehend;the wonder, the mystery of the divine in the microcosm of the atom, in the macrocosm of the spiral nebula, in the seeds of plants, in the body and soul of people.
 More than sixty years after the birth of Albert Hofmann’s problem child, his vision of its true potential is more relevant, and more needed, than ever.“